-Total filterable residue will be analyzed at the San Marcos River at IH 35 site in the second year in order to confirm that the factor of 0.65 is appropriate for estimating total dissolved solids from the field conductivity.
+Total filterable residue will be analyzed at the San Marcos River at IH 35 site in the first year in order to confirm that the factor of 0.65 is appropriate for estimating total dissolved solids from the field Guadalupe-Blanco River Authority QAPP Last revised on 7/22/2011 4:27:00 PM 1213qapp gbra final.docx conductivity.
 The frequency will be quarterly at a minimum under the Clean Rivers Program.

-The measurement performance specifications to support the project objectives for a minimum data set are specified in Tables A7.1 through A7.3, and in the text following.
+The measurement performance specifications to support the project objectives for a minimum data set are specified in Appendix A Tables A7.1 through A7.4, and in the text following.